BenCat07/Voxalia/README.md

 - Switch the configuration to `Release (Linux)|x64`
 - Build as per normal
 - Be aware that some things may not function properly!
-	- If you are a Linux/Mac|mono|C# developer, consider trying to improve what you can and sending it back through a Github pull request to FreneticXYZ!
+	- If you are a Linux/Mac|mono|C# developer, consider trying to improve what you can and sending it back through a Github pull request to FreneticLLC!

 ## Playing